 Reach out for help.

-Eight months ago, it would’ve been hard to imagine having what I have now, but I didn’t do it alone.
-As athletes, we’re used to getting coached on every part of our rowing careers: technique, skill, strength, strategy, mental training, nutrition, and teamwork.
-So reach out for help in other parts of your life and get some valuable guidance.
-Who cares if there’s a stigma against it?
 Some of my biggest gains came from sessions with life coaches or therapists who helped me understand why I am the way I am, helped me carve out what impact I wanted to make on the world, and guided me down the path to get there.
-They challenged me to go outside my comfort zone and form what my end goal was so I could start progressing towards it.Having a few critical friends/family in my life to be my sounding boards was also an enormous help.
-I now show up as a better girlfriend, friend, daughter, trainer, coach, and leader in day-to-day life.
-If you don’t know where to start, then reach out to me; I have lots of recommendations I’d love to share.
+They challenged me to go outside my comfort zone and form what my end goal was so I could start progressing towards it.

-Develop other parts of you.
+Develop other parts of yourself.

-Remember that your skills are immeasurably valuable in the marketplace.
+Remember that your skills are immeasurably valuable.

 When you hang around elite athletes all the time, you get used to people showing up on time, having extraordinarily high goals, working extremely hard for those goals with unbelievable daily quality, prioritizing the priorities, and taking care of themselves when they’re not at practice.
 It’s hard to imagine people operate in any other way.